0xmetropolis/metal-sdk/README.md

-add files from v0 to src ✅
-insure we are not missing endpoints from the docs

-go back to v0, reprompt the llm.txt but link to this sdk instead.
-"create a boilerplate for a create-metal-app"

 # Metal SDK

 A flexible Node SDK for interacting with the Metal API.
 This SDK provides a clean interface for all Metal API endpoints with separate configurations for client-side and server-side usage.